-Importantly, a staffing set aside funding for an additional 7 positions has been included for a transit unit within the Police Department in 2024.
+Importantly, the budget sets aside funding for an additional 7 positions for a transit unit within the Police Department in 2024.
 If the 7 positions are realized in 2024, the number of Police positions added from the previous biennium would total 21.